-Treating people as more or less valuable based on their social status, color of their skin, wealth, or any other worldly-based value system is against God.
+Treating people as more or less valuable, or more or less deserving of justice, based on their social status, color of their skin, wealth, or any other worldly-based value system is against God.
 James goes on to say: "If you really fulfill the royal law according to the Scripture, 'You shall love your neighbor as yourself,' you are doing well.
 But if you show partiality, you are committing sin and are convicted by the law as transgressors" (James 2:8–9; see also Proverbs 22:2).

-Second, freely we have received, so freely we must give.
-The Bible teaches that those who are blessed with great material possessions or privilege should not hesitate to use them to bless those who are in need.
-Any power we may have as a result of possessions or privilege or even our own efforts should be used to serve others, not to make ourselves more powerful by taking advantage of others.
+Consider that, freely we have received, so freely we must give (see Matthew 10:8).
+The Bible teaches that those who are blessed with great material possessions or privilege of any kind should not hesitate to use them to bless those who are in need (Galatians 6:7–10; Proverbs 22:16, 22–23; 31:8–9; Micah 6:8; Acts 2:42–47).
+Any power we may have, whether a result of our own efforts or perceived social status or family situation or possessions or anything else, should be used to serve others, not to make ourselves more powerful by taking advantage of others.
 Paul wrote: "As for the rich in this present age, charge them not to be haughty, nor to set their hopes on the uncertainty of riches, but on God, who richly provides us with everything to enjoy.
 They are to do good, to be rich in good works, to be generous and ready to share, thus storing up treasure for themselves as a good foundation for the future, so that they may take hold of that which is truly life" (1 Timothy 6:17–19).

-Jesus Himself was God incarnate and came for the sake of serving and giving His life for others (Matthew 20:25–28).
+Jesus Himself was God incarnate and came for the sake of serving and giving His life for others (Matthew 20:25–28; Philippians 2:5–11).
 Philippians 2:3–4 exhorts us to check our own motives: "Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.
-Let each of you look not only to his own interests, but also to the interests of others" (Philippians 2:3–4).
-Believers—especially those who benefit from privilege of any kind—should not just sit back and enjoy their blessings; they should use them to look to the interests of others whom they could help.
+Let each of you look not only to his own interests, but also to the interests of others."
+Believers should not just sit back and enjoy their blessings; they should use them to look to the interests of others whom they could help.

 What is a biblical view of prejudice, descrimination, and racism?